OriannaPoteete/SGA-Tutorial/README.md

     + This file contains just the analytical pipeline for the SGA analysis.

 * SGA_Example_DataSet.xlsx
-    + This is an excel file which contains hypothetical sample data for the tutorial document to teach with.
+    + This is an excel file which contains sample data that the authors created for the tutorial document.

 * README.md
-    + This is the document you are currently on, which details what is present, as well as other necessary information.
+    + This is the document you are currently on, which has some additional information that you should read before using this pipeline.

 * SGA_Tutorial.Rmd
-    + This document explains and teaches you how to use the SGA pipeline for analyzing data.
+    + This document will explain and teach you how to use the SGA pipeline for analyzing data.

 ## Libraries
-Here are the libraries we used, and the code you should use within the consol to download them.
+Here are the libraries we used, and the code you should use within the console to download them.
+Here we give a brief description of each package and the install command.

 ### library(dplyr)